 Selected by UT System Board of Regents on Nov.
 11, 2009, to be UTPA’s eighth (and as it turns out, last) president, Dr. Nelsen came to the University from Texas A&M University-Corpus Christ, where he had served as Associate Vice President for Academic Affairs.
 However, most of his academic career was spent at The University of Texas at Dallas, where he started the creative writing program and nurtured the development of an arts and humanities curriculum.
 After winning the Chancellor’s Council Award for Outstanding Teaching, he was recruited into the UTD Provost’s Office and eventually served as Vice Provost there.
 A recognized administrator and teacher, Dr. Nelsen is also an accomplished author with numerous publications of fiction in journals which include the Story Quarterly, Other Voices, Chariton Review and Southwest Review.

-He has lived in Texas since 1990, leaving his home state of Montana for career opportunities in academia.
-Nelsen was raised on a small cattle ranch in the “Big Sky Country” near Madison Valley just outside of Yellowstone Park.
-Like the majority of students at UTPA, Nelsen faced great financial hardships while seeking to get his degrees.
-He put himself through college by working as a janitor in the pre-dawn hours before classes and by selling fish hooks and western clothing in the evenings.
+Raised on a small cattle ranch in the rugged “Big Sky Country” of Montana, President Nelsen – like the majority of students at UT Pan American – faced great financial hardships while attending college.
+Funding his education by working as a janitor in the pre-dawn hours before classes and by selling fish hooks and western clothing in the evenings, he earned B.A. and M.A. degrees in Political Science from Brigham Young University and his Ph.D. from the University of Chicago’s Committee on Social Thought.